Telefonorosso/heartbeat-sentinel/README.md

 Ideas and data welcome —
 this project is about **citizen resilience engineering**.

-## License

-MIT — you control your tools.

 ### Civil Ethics Notice

 This project exists to promote **civil resilience, transparency and peace**.